Afghan forces launch attacks to clear warring militants from east Afghanistan

 Islamic State fighters first appeared in eastern Afghanistan in around 2014 and have battled the Taliban as well as government and foreign forces.
 The U.S. military estimates there are about 2,000 Islamic State fighters in Afghanistan.

-Writing by Rupam Jain; Editing by Robert Birsel
+Writing by Rupam Jain; Editing by Robert Birsel and Catherine Evans